sepen/vimtogo/README.md

   install
   -k, --ssl-no-verify   No verify SSL certs for HTTPS connections -f, --force           Force installation.
-This will overwrite exinting files
+This will overwrite exinting files -b, --backup          Save existing stuff by renaming to .bk extension
 ```

 ### Customize your setup